 Chameleons are insectivores and therefore feed primarily on insects.
 They have the ability to capture prey by projecting their sticky tongue.
 Their tongues are also used for smell and taste.
-The veiled chameleon has been observed as having a preference prey types, especially green insects seem to be a favourite.
+The veiled chameleon has been observed to have preferred prey types, especially green insects seem to be a favourite.
 It is important to always feed your chameleon gut- loaded insects.
 Gut loading the insects is the process in which feeder insects are fed a diet high in protein and other nutrients prior to feeding.
-There is a wide variety of insects that you can give your chameleon, such as crickets, mealworms, superworms, waxworms, grasshoppers, silkworm and even Madagascar roaches.
-All these insects should have an appropriate size to feed your chameleon.
+There is a wide variety of insects that you can give your chameleon, such as crickets, mealworms, super worms, waxworms, grasshoppers, silkworms and even Madagascar roaches.
+All these insects should have a live stage of an appropriate size to feed your chameleon.
 Additional supplemental nutrients should be added to the diet by "dusting" crickets or other feeder insects with a vitamin and mineral powder.
 A specific reptile calcium and vitamin powder is available at Family Pet Centre.

-They require a screen-sided enclosures which result in increased airflow.
-Most glass aquariums are not suitable, while they are often too small, and they create stagnant air that can lead to upper-respiratory infections in veiled chameleons.
-The size of the cage should be at least 60 x 60 x 90 cm, however, larger enclosures are recommended.
+They require screen-sided enclosures which result in increased airflow.
+Most glass aquariums are not suitable.
+They are often too small and lead to the accumulation of stagnant air which can cause upper-respiratory tract infections in veiled chameleons.
+The size of the cage should be at least 60 by 60 by 90 cm, however larger enclosures are recommended.
 A vertical cage is best suited for chameleons.
 Synthetic plants with plastic leaves (not silk) can be used together with common, non-toxic plants such as Ficus, Schefflera, Hibiscus and Pothos; these live plants will provide cover and help to maintain humidity inside the enclosure.
 Chameleons need a light that will serve as a heat source, so they can bask and regulate their body temperature.
 The temperature in the day should range between 20 to 35 °C, while during the night the temperature may drop with 5 to 8°C (20-22°C).
 They also need lighting that will provide UVB, to ensure proper calcium absorption.

-Metabolic bone disease (read the blog article here), egg binding, ophthalmic (eye) diseases and periodontal disease are common problems in chameleons.
+Metabolic bone disease (see blog on familyvet.co.za), egg binding, ophthalmic (eye) diseases and periodontal disease are common problems in chameleons.
 Contact your veterinarian if you think that your chameleon is sick.

 Please feel free to contact us for more information.